prorokys/prorokys/README.md

    uvicorn main:app --reload
    ```

-2. Open your browser and go to http://127.0.0.1:8000/ to access the API documentation and test the endpoint.
+2. Open your browser and go to http://127.0.0.1:8000/ to access the API and test the endpoint.

 ### Endpoint